Narayan256/lichess-offline-comments/README.md

 ## How to contribute !

-Contributions to this project are welcome!!
+Contributions to this project are welcome!!!

 If you want to contribute, please read the [contributing guide](./CONTRIBUTING.md).